Cathrine Countiss: Stage

-It is not certain when or why, but around this period Countiss drops her given name and adopts Cathrine, with its unusual spelling, and combined it with her married surname to be her professional stage name.
+Around this time period, Countiss dropped her given name and adopts Cathrine and combined it with her married surname to be her professional stage name.
 Her first appearances were with the Murray Hill Stock Company in New York City, first with small parts and then moving to leading roles.
-In 1903, she completed a 30-week engagement with the Baker Stock Company in Portland, Oregon, a city she would return to often in her career and whose patrons embraced her talents.
+In 1903, she completed a 30-week engagement with the Baker Stock Company in Portland, Oregon, a city she would return to often in her career.
 The next season she would play with the Columbia Stock Company, again in Portland, after a 40-week Pacific coast tour playing the lead role of Glory Quayle in The Christian.

 From 1906 to 1910, Countiss appeared in four productions that made their way to Broadway theatres.
 All were short-lived, only running several weeks.
-The production of Mrs. Warren's Profession also received a pre-Broadway run at the Montauk Theatre in Brooklyn, New York as did The Watcher which played at the Auditorium Theatre in Baltimore, Maryland, and Barbara's Millions in Chicago, Illinois (which despite Lillian Russell as its star was not well received by the critics).
+The production of Mrs. Warren's Profession also received a pre-Broadway run at the Montauk Theatre in Brooklyn, New York, as did The Watcher, which played at the Auditorium Theatre in Baltimore, Maryland, and Barbara's Millions in Chicago, Illinois.

 The old Metropolitan Opera House at Broadway and 39th Street in New York City played host to the Actors' Fund Fair for six days beginning on 6 May 1907.
-The extravagant charity bazaar replicated on stage Shakespeare's Stratford-on-Avon's village streets, complete with his home, Ann Hathaway's cottage, Guildhall, and the church.
-Throughout the run of the event, all manner of attractions would take place including recitals, demonstrations, singing, band concerts, moving pictures, art galleries, and prominent actresses of the day running various booths offering merchandise for sale and giving away an array of grand prizes.
+The charity bazaar replicated on stage Shakespeare's Stratford-on-Avon's village streets, complete with his home, Ann Hathaway's cottage, Guildhall, and the church.
+Throughout the run of the event, all manner of attractions would take place including recitals, demonstrations, singing, band concerts, moving pictures, art galleries, and prominent actresses of the day running booths offering merchandise for sale and giving away prizes.
 Among them was Countiss who would be there with "her beautiful bookmakers at the racing wheel."

-Price, using all of his theatrical management skills, was the Promotion Manager for the event and he enlisted a whole cadre of novelists, dramatists, and other capable writers to help him publish the daily newspaper devoted to covering the details — Mark Twain among them.
-Kicked off at the push of a button in Washington by President Theodore Roosevelt, the fund-raiser would prove to be very successful, raising a total of $63,941.60 to support the charity.
+Price was the Promotion Manager for the event and enlisted novelists, dramatists, and other writers to help him publish the daily newspaper devoted to covering the details — Mark Twain among them.
+Kicked off at the push of a button in Washington by President Theodore Roosevelt, the fund-raiser would raise a total of $63,941.60 to support the charity.